Class 5 - The Terrific Tigers

 We are amazing writers and fabulous readers.

-Reading is at the heart of all we do as we enhance our curriculum with high-level texts from a wide range of authors.
-The pupils are immersed in stories from different backgrounds to gain a deep understanding of the characters and the themes.
+Reading and oracy is at the heart of all we do as we enhance our curriculum with high- level texts from a wide range of authors.
+The children are immersed in stories from different backgrounds to gain a deep understanding of the characters and the themes.
 We travel to the Amazon in our book The Explorer and join our characters on a great adventure through the wild and unpredictable landscape of the South American jungle.
-The pupils become authors of descriptive writing as they use high level vocabulary and complex sentence structures to enhance their writing.
-They proudly show off their non-chronological reports and ensure that detail is added through the extension of their sentences.
+The children become authors of descriptive writing as they use high level vocabulary and complex sentence structures to enhance their writing.
+They proudly show off their non-chronological reports about unique animals and ensure that detail is added through the extension of their sentences.
 After reading Flotsam, they make in depth inferences from the picture book’s stunning illustrations and they debate against plastic pollution, sharing their views before writing detailed arguments to persuade others to make lasting changes to tackle climate change.
-Pupils in class 5 also travel back to Victorian times as they read Street Child; creating detailed imagery and master their use of emotive language.
-They laugh-out-loud as they empathise with characters in our book There is a Boy in the Girl’s Bathroom and finally travel in a space ship with the boy from Cosmic who everyone mistook for an adult.
+Children in class 5 also travel back to Victorian times as they read Street Child creating detailed imagery and master their use of emotive language, they laugh-out-loud as they empathise with characters in our book There is a Boy in the Girl’s Bathroom.
+They will meet a lonesome polar bear who needs April’s help in our book The Last Bear and finally uncover the mysteries of space and find out whether Tammy will ever return to Earth safely in ‘The Kid That Came from Space.’

 We are explorers who travel back in time to discover the many incredible mysteries of the past.